Kmaina32/Ubuntu-Academy-/src/docs/SEO_STRATEGY.md

-# Ubuntu Academy - Global SEO Strategy
+# Akili AI Academy - Global SEO Strategy

-This document outlines a comprehensive Search Engine Optimization (SEO) strategy to scale Ubuntu Academy's online presence from a local Kenyan audience to a worldwide audience.
+This document outlines a comprehensive Search Engine Optimization (SEO) strategy to scale Akili AI Academy's online presence from a local Kenyan audience to a worldwide audience.

 ## 1. Executive Summary